While it is natural to sigh with relief when spring finally rolls around, in truth, spring is one of the hardest seasons for both bees and beekeepers.

 Spring colonies that have overwintered face a particularly daunting set of circumstances.
 For example:

 - By spring, the number of individuals in a colony is greatly reduced compared to the previous fall.
-Fewer bees are available to perform the many colony chores, including keeping the brood nest warm.
+Fewer bees are available to perform the many colony chores, including keeping the brood nest warm and raising a new crop of young bees.

 - If the colony is infected with mites, the mites are concentrated within a smaller population of bees, so the chance of a mite-vectored viral infection is high.